 For those seeking a quieter escape, the Dodecanese and the Aegean archipelagos really deliver, with crystal clear seas, quiet beaches and deep forested mountains, while the Northern Sporades are often busy, with a lively atmosphere and superb beaches.

 Often combined with a Croatia charter, this tiny country of towering green mountains and silent deep fjords is utterly breathtaking.
-Enjoying a meteoric rise to yachting prominence due to the development of the luxurious Porto Montonegro complex, this dramatic Adriatic coastline has dense forest, pretty coves, Venetian palaces and mountain monasteries- as well as some very fine dining and shopping.
+Enjoying a meteoric rise to yachting prominence due to the development of the luxurious Porto Montonegro complex, a Montenegro yacht charter offers dramatic Adriatic coastline views with a dense forest, pretty coves, Venetian palaces and mountain monasteries- as well as some very fine dining and shopping.

 When to charter a yacht in the Mediterranean?